zahed942001/clevercloud-warp10-datasource/doc/plugin-e2e-test-summary.md

     - Assert schema correctness and log all column values.
     - Check that data values match the injected dashboard variable values ("b b", "a", "typedValue", "my_constant_value").
     - Confirm variable values propagate end-to-end from UI to backend response.

+---

+## Repeated variable panels: UI rendering and backend validation

+This scenario validates that for each value of a repeated dashboard variable (server_example with values server1 and server2), all expected data series are rendered in the UI and returned in the backend /api/ds/query responses.

+### Steps:

+1. **Dashboard Rendering and Variable Selection**
+    - Navigate to the dashboard containing panels repeated by the variable server_example.
+    - Assert that expected panels/series for each value ("server1", "server2") are present in the dashboard.

+2. **Series Name Verification in UI**
+    - For each variable value, assert that the expected series (io.warp10.grafana.test{func=sinus,server_example=server1} and ...server2) are visible in the panel legend or visualization.

+3. **Backend API Response Interception & Validation**
+    - Intercept all POST /api/ds/query requests triggered by the dashboard.
+    - Assert that the backend returns a frame for each expected series name.

+4. **End-to-End Consistency Check**
+    - Confirm that every expected series for each repeated variable value appears both in the UI and in the backend response, proving full end-to-end propagation of repeated variables.